 - Serving as lead counsel and successfully defending a national financial institution on claims of negligence arising in connection with embezzlement by a depositor.

-Maura’s work in the area of antitrust and trade regulation has included both litigation and client counseling on the Sherman Act and Robinson-Patman Act.
+Maura’s work in the area of antitrust and trade regulation has included both litigation and client counseling on the Sherman Act, Robinson-Patman Act, and state antitrust law.
 Her antitrust work includes handling federal filings and associated investigations under the Hart-Scott Rodino Act, as well as counseling clients regarding the antitrust implications of potential acquisitions.
-Maura regularly advises clients with respect to the antitrust risks associated with minimum resale or advertised pricing programs.
+Maura regularly advises clients with respect to the antitrust and competition law risks associated with minimum resale or advertised pricing programs.
 She has extensive experience in assisting clients in developing and implementing antitrust compliance programs, including education of executives and employees.

 Maura’s antitrust experience includes: